 The last is a blurb that reports Judy was going to learn skiing in Sun Valley, Idaho, after completion of The Wizard of Oz.

 February 21, 1941: Shirley Temple had recently signed with MGM after her tenure at 20th Century-Fox where she became the biggest child star of the movies.

 Publicity photos were taken of MGM’s resident teen stars, Judy and Mickey Rooney, showing Temple around the MGM lot, featuring other stars such as Clark Gable, Spencer Tracy, Marsha Hunt, and director/producer Mervyn LeRoy.
 It was planned to have Temple co-star with Judy and Mickey in Babes on Broadway but the role, which was a supporting one and beneath her stature and talents, went to Virginia Weilder.

 MGM wasn’t the right studio for Temple at this time.
-MGM signing her was more a case of the studio acquiring a lucrative asset than anything to do with advancing her career.
-The studio didn’t know what to do with her.
+The addition of Temple to their roster of players was more a case of the studio acquiring a lucrative asset than anything to do with advancing her career.
+MGM didn’t know what to do with her.
 She only made one film for MGM before mutually terminating her contract and temporarily leaving films to concentrate on school.